What is IR Thermography? The Ultimate Guide

 How Does IR Thermography Work?

-The basic principle is straightforward: objects emit infrared radiation that correlates directly with the surface temperature.
+The basic principle is straightforward: objects emit infrared radiation (IR radiation) that correlates directly with the surface temperature.
 IR thermography cameras detect this radiation and convert it into an image, revealing information the human eye can’t perceive.
+An imaging camera equipped with advanced infrared detectors is used to detect radiation and visualize temperature differences.

 Heat areas appear in vibrant colors like red or yellow, while cooler areas are displayed in blue or green.
 This color-coding makes it easy to pinpoint thermal anomalies in thermographic images, such as overheating.
+The thermal sensitivity of the thermal camera determines how small temperature differences can be detected, improving the accuracy of the inspection.
 However, to ensure the accuracy of these infrared thermographer, proper calibration of the camera is essential.

 Applications of IR Thermography in Predictive and Preventive Maintenance